-About 40,000 years ago, at the beginning of the upper paleolithic period, the Swabian Jura was part of the living area of the early, anatomically modern, humans (homo sapiens).
-They crossed the valleys marked by the ice age in small groups tracking animals such as mammoths, reindeer, bisons and wild horses.
-In the caves we find evidence that they have lived there in traces of campfires, tools, weapons and jewelry made out of stone, bone, antlers and ivory.
+About 40,000 years ago at the beginning of the Upper Palaeolithic period, the Swabian Jura was part of the landscape inhabited by early, anatomically modern humans (homo sapiens).
+In small groups they moved through valleys scarred by the last ice age.
+They were hunting mammoth, reindeer, bison, wild horse and other prey.
+We find evidence of human occupation of caves in this area from the trace remains of campfires, and from tools, weapons and jewellery made from stone, bone, antler and ivory.

 Excavation of four of these caves has revealed a number of small sculpted objects.
 Carved in mammoth ivory using stone tools are effigies of large animals which were of great importance to the hunters of that era.
 Smaller fauna such as birds and fish are also depicted.
 A number of these figurines show cave-bears and cave-lions, the most dangerous predators of humans.
 A sculpture representing an archaic female form (referred to as "Venus") is the only object found which depicts a solely human figure.
 Considered as a whole, these sculpted artefacts comprise the oldest collection of portable art objects in the world.

 The tallest and most spectacular of the ivory figurines is the Lion Man, an evidently mythical creature which is half man/half beast (therianthropic).
 Fragments of a sculpted piece were uncovered in 1939 on the very last day of excavation of the Hohlenstein-Stadel cave in the Lone valley.
 Archaeological activity was then disrupted by the commencement of World War II.
 More than thirty years later it was finally recognized that the ivory pieces were part of a figurine.
 Another two decades passed before experts restored the statuette.
 Restoration could only be partial, however, because significant sections had not been retrieved.